BestTimesToVisit.com Logo

 safety

-Bahrain is generally safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid displaying expensive jewelry or electronics.
-If you feel uneasy, use a ride-hailing app instead of walking alone.
+Bahrain is generally very safe, but like any city, it's wise to be aware of your surroundings, especially at night.
+Stick to well-lit areas and avoid displaying expensive jewelry or electronics openly.
+If you feel uncomfortable, hail a Careem or take a taxi.

 culture